-If an employee believes that he/she is working significantly outside his/her classification, he/she may request that his/her job be reviewed for a reclassification.
+If an employee believes that they are working significantly outside their elassification, they may request that their job be reviewed for a reclassification.
 Requests for reclassification review must be made through the employee's Department Head.
-In the event a reclassification is approved by the County Administrator, it will be retroactive to the 1st of the month following the day the reclassification request was presented by the Department Head to Personnel.
+In the event a reclassification is approved by the County Administrator, it will be retroactive to the 1st of the month following the day the reclassification request was presented by the Department Head to Human Resources.